Background pattern

 Consult your doctor or pharmacist before starting to take teriflunomida if:

-• you have high blood pressure (hypertension), whether or not you are being treated to control it.
+• you have high blood pressure (hypertension), whether or not you are being treated for it.
 Teriflunomida may cause an increase in blood pressure.
 Your doctor will check your blood pressure before starting treatment and regularly during treatment.
 See section 4.

 • you have an infection.
-Before you start taking teriflunomida, your doctor will ensure that you have enough white blood cells and platelets in your blood.
-Since teriflunomida reduces the number of white blood cells in your blood, this may affect your ability to fight off the infection.
+Before you start taking teriflunomida, your doctor will make sure you have enough white blood cells and platelets in your blood.
+Since teriflunomida decreases the number of white blood cells in your blood, this may affect your ability to fight infection.
 Your doctor may perform blood tests to check your white blood cells if they suspect you have an infection.
-With teriflunomida treatment, you may experience viral infections, including oral herpes or shingles (herpes zoster).
+With teriflunomida treatment, viral infections, including oral or genital herpes, may occur.
 In some cases, serious complications have occurred.
-Inform your doctor immediately if you suspect you have any symptoms of a viral herpes infection.
+You should immediately inform your doctor if you suspect you have any symptoms of viral infection.
 See section 4.

 • you have severe skin reactions.